andrew henderson menu

 Is Malta dual citizenship allowed?

 Yes, dual citizenship in Malta is legal.
 You can hold two or more citizenships when you receive your Maltese passport.
-Do note, however, that the country of your first passport might not allow dual citizenship.
+However, note that the country where you obtained your first passport might not allow dual citizenship, which means it’s important to consider that first when learning how to apply for dual citizenship in Malta.

 Does Malta publish the names of its naturalised citizens?